jemmy512/book-notes/SE/refactoring-2.md

 }
 ```

-A poorly designed system is hard to change—because it is difficult to figure out what to change and how these changes will interact with the existing code to get the behavior I want.
+A poorly designed system is hard to change - because it is difficult to figure out what to change and how these changes will interact with the existing code to get the behavior I want.
 And if it is hard to figure out what to change, there is a good chance that I will make mistakes and introduce bugs.

 ## Comments on the Starting Program
 When you have to add a feature to a program but the code is not structured in a convenient way, first refactor the program to make it easy to add the feature, then add the feature.

 Making a copy may not seem too onerous a task, but it sets up all sorts of problems for the future.
-Any changes to the charging logic would force me to update both methods—and to ensure they are updated consistently.
+Any changes to the charging logic would force me to update both methods - and to ensure they are updated consistently.

 ## The First Step in Refactoring
 Before you start refactoring, make sure you have a solid suite of tests.
 These tests must be self­ checking.